 The wet weather season generally begins in October and continues through May in western Washington; however, periods of wet weather can occur during any month of the year.
-Near surface soils (silty sand fill) observed in our explorations were recorded up to depths of about 21⁄2 feet and contain a significant quantity of fines and will be susceptible to disturbance during periods of wet weather.
-Expect that this zone of soil at the near surface will become easily disturbed and difficult to manage when wet.
-The Steilacoom gravel at depth contains less fines and will be more resilient to wet weather and as such, it may be more practical to conduct earthwork at this site, even during relatively extended wet weather months, provided appropriate measures are implemented to protect exposed soil.
+Some near surface soils (silty gravel with sand fill and/or recessional outwash) observed in our explorations were recorded up to 2 feet depth on the southwestern half of site and up to 6 feet depth on northeastern half.
+These siltier soils contain a significant quantity of fines and will be susceptible to disturbance during periods of wet weather.
+Expect that this zone of soil at the near surface will become easily disturbed and become difficult to manage when wet.
+Project budget or provisions for some export and import material may be necessary if earthwork is conducted during the wetter times of the year.

+The Steilacoom gravel at depth contains less fines and will be more resilient to wet weather, and as such, it may be more practical to conduct earthwork at this site within this material, even during the more wet weather months, provided appropriate measures are implemented to protect exposed soil.

 If earthwork is scheduled during the wet weather months, we offer the following recommendations: